If left unchecked, workplace gossip can have a detrimental impact on the productivity and overall success of an organisation.

 So it’s advisable employers outline certain things that are off-limits.
 This can include making disparaging remarks relating to individual colleagues that may constitute bullying (or other discriminatory behaviour).

-Policies to consider
+Rules to consider

 For example, when the purpose of the conversation is to investigate into the company’s equal pay practices, attempting to restrict discussions on salaries and bonuses under these circumstances could lead to claims of discrimination.